 But if you know your skin is very oily, I highly recommend the Missha All Around Safe Block Sebum Zero Sun.
-It’s powerful stuff, capable of keeping your face shine-free all day, without feeling heavy or toxic on your skin, and it’s one of the products in The Klog Box.
+It’s powerful stuff, capable of keeping your face shine-free all day, without feeling heavy or toxic on your skin.

 For me, Korean skincare is about keeping a routine, experimenting with it and improving it over time.
 Once you have a routine, it’s easier to add new product categories.
 For instance, if you have flaky skin and fine lines, you might sneak in an acid-based exfoliant like the Neogen Lemon Peel Pads, which is the most refreshing daily exfoliant I’ve come across so far.
-Or if your skin feels tight, you might add a sleeping pack at the end of your night routine, like the E Nature Birch Juice Hydro Sleeping Pack (another product in The Klog Box!).
+Or if your skin feels tight, you might add a sleeping pack at the end of your night routine, like the E Nature Birch Juice Hydro Sleeping Pack.
 There are so many new products to discover and ways to keep your skin healthy—it all begins with keeping a routine.

 And if you’re curious about how much product to use for each step—we’ve broken it down here.